BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods.md

 ## How to uninstall loose file mods

-Here is a guide for uninstalling all mods in your game (loose/manual file mods are also covered): https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-remove-mods
+Here is a guide for uninstalling all mods in your game (loose/manual file mods are also covered): [How to install manual or loose file mods](/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods)

 If you want to uninstall any loose file mods, you will need to find the corresponding files again.